Stevie Richards: Stevie Night Heat (2001–2004)

-Reunion of The Blue World Order (2005–2006)
+Blue World Order reunion (2005–2006)

 Richards was legitimately injured during the Raw debut match of Chris Masters in February 2005, when a botched Polish hammer broke his nose and orbital bone.
 After healing, Richards faced Masters in a rematch but lost again.

 Richards appeared at the ECW reunion event, ECW One Night Stand in 2005, reuniting with his bWo comrades and proclaiming "We have only three words for you.
 We're taking over!"
 He then dropped The Sandman with a Stevie Kick.

 Richards was traded to SmackDown! on June 30, 2005, and reformed the bWo with Nova and The Blue Meanie.
 At The Great American Bash, the bWo lost to The Mexicools (Juventud Guerrera, Psicosis, and Super Crazy) in a six-man tag team match.

 Richards then had a short stint on WWE Velocity, dropping the bWo gimmick as he lost to Hardcore Holly and Booker T. After September 6, he disappeared from TV for over six months.
 He returned for an 18-Man inter-promotional Battle Royal at WrestleMania 22.

 ECW (2006–2008)

 Shortly after the introduction of the ECW brand in 2006, Richards left the SmackDown! brand to join it on the "WWE vs ECW Head to Head" show on June 7, 2006.
 He wrestled on ECW's weekly show under his old ring name of Stevie Richards.
 He soon returned to his heel persona, turning on the other ECW Originals and siding with the newer stars.
 His first win on ECW's weekly show was on September 5, 2006, over Balls Mahoney, after interference from Kevin Thorn, who was feuding with Mahoney at the time.

 Richards wrestled before the ECW brand's first pay-per-view, December to Dismember, defeating Rene Dupree in a dark match.
-Other than this match, he did not appear on ECW between September 2006 (when he joined up with the first version of ECW's New Breed - Test, Mike Knox, and Hardcore Holly) and February 2007 (when he lost to CM Punk for a second time).
+Other than this match, he did not appear on ECW between September 2006 (when he joined up with the first version of ECW's New Breed—Test, Mike Knox, and Hardcore Holly) and February 2007 (when he lost to CM Punk for a second time).

 Richards was a lumberjack in the pre-WrestleMania 23 Lumberjack Tag Team match.
 He then went on to lose to CM Punk three more times.
 In mid-2007, Richards turned face again, and teamed with Tommy Dreamer against The New Breed on house shows, replacing The Sandman (who was drafted to Raw) in the ECW Originals.